Our Top Highlights in Kuching

 Cats in Kuching

-Our first couple days we were surprised to see the many cat statues, cat paintings and cats themselves in Kuching.
+During our first couple of days, we were surprised to see the many cat statues, cat paintings, and cats themselves in Kuching.

 Only later did we find out where all this cat mania comes from.